cishiv/markdown-to-json/README.md

-# Obsidian To Notion
+# Markdown To Notion
-Export notes from Obsidian into Notion.
+Export markdown into Notion.

 ### Markdown